chrisburnell/chrisburnell.com/_posts/2013-06-18-persistent-shadows.md

 title: Persistent Shadows
 introduction: How easy is it to keep a shadow’s direction consistent whilst rotating an element?
 tags:
-- CodePen
+- codepen
-- CSS
+- css
-- UX
+- ux

 banner:        persistent-shadows.png
 banner_mobile: persistent-shadows_mobile.png